publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLX/m__us_usc_t16_s430f–10.md

     (d) __Resources outside the Unit__

-        Nothing in subsection (c)(2) of this section authorizes the Secretary to own or manage any resource outside the Unit.
+        Nothing in subsection (c)(2) authorizes the Secretary to own or manage any resource outside the Unit.

 ([Pub.
 L. 106–271, § 6][/us/pl/106/271/s6], Sept.
 22, 2000, [114 Stat.
 794][/us/stat/114/794].)